Willybaker1988/snowflake_flyway/README.md

 ## flyway.conf

 flyway.conf holds the configuration for connecting to flyways migrations in the existing database.
-This will be programttically created as part of the setup.
+This will be programmatically created as part of the setup.

 ## flyway_config.json

 The flyway_config.json holds the key values which will be used in the setup.py for creating your development flyway.conf file and snowflake development database.

-Ensure they are updated with valid Snowflake user credentails.
+Ensure they are updated with valid Snowflake user credentials.

 ```